VS Code Extensions for Maximum Productivity: Essential Tools for Developers

 - View CI/CD status checks

-- Create issues from TODO comments
+- Create issues from comments

 Configuration: